tldr-pages/tldr/pages/linux/aura.md

 `aura -Syu`

-- Downgrade a package from the package cache:
+- Downgrade a package using the package cache:

 `aura -C {{package_name}}`